The following information may assist you when planning your meeting attendance, and trip to Christchurch.

 Monday to Friday 9am till 4.30pm.

-Currently travellers from more than 50 countries do not require a visitor’s visa for stays of less than three months.
-For further information about visas please visit www.immigration.govt.nz.
+Currently travellers from more than 50 countries do not require a visitor’s visa for stays of less than three months – however travellers from a visa waiver country and Australian permanent residents do require an NZeTA.

-It is the policy of the meeting NOT to supply an “invitation letter”.
-Upon payment of registration fees, each delegate receives a registration confirmation letter and receipt of payment.
+Please note, it is the policy of the meeting NOT to supply an “invitation letter”.
+Upon payment of registration fees, each delegate receives a registration confirmation email and receipt of payment.